Kazi Salahuddin: Mohammedan SC and Dhaka XI

 During the latter stages of 1972, Salahuddin and the Dhaka XI took part in India's Guwahati to partake in the Bordoloi Trophy.
-He became the first Bangladeshi player to score on foreign soil, as the Dhaka XI defeated George Telegraph SC 2–0 (Nowsheruzzaman scored the other goal).
+He became the first Bangladeshi player to score on foreign soil, as the Dhaka XI defeated George Telegraph 2–0 (Nowsheruzzaman scored the other goal).
 His team finished the tournament as runner-up, losing to East Bengal in the final, and by the end of the year, Salahuddin had established himself as Bangladesh's first sports icon.

 Success with Abahani

 In 1972, Sheikh Kamal, Mujib's son and the chief patron of Abahani Krira Chakra, asked him to join the newly formed club, which was the first club formed in independent Bangladesh.
 Salahuddin refused and told him that he would only join if the team was strong.
 In the meantime during the football off season, he played cricket for Azad Boys and made his career best score of 94 runs against Abahani cricket team.
 Eventually he decided to focus more on football and refused a call from the national cricket squad.
 By that time Kamal had managed to sign seven national team members for Abahani, including players from the country's top three clubs Mohammedan SC, Dhaka Wanderers and Team BJMC.
 Eventually, Salahuddin joined the team before the 1972 Dhaka First Division Football League got underway.

 In 1973, Salahuddin became the first player after independence to score 7 goals in a league game, as Abahani thrashed his former club Dilkusha SC 10–0.
 The other goal scorers were, Abdul Ghafoor (Scooter), Amalesh Sen and Golam Sarwar Tipu.
 A few days before Salahuddin, Mohammedan's Hafizuddin Ahmed became the first player in independent Bangladesh to score a double hat trick in the First Division.

 Aside from his short stint in Hong Kong, Salahuddin stayed at Abahani until his retirement as a player in 1984.
 He won the First Division title with the sky blues in 1974, 1977, 1981, 1983, and 1984.
 He was the highest scorer in the league for four seasons, first in 1973 when he scored 24 goals, then again in 1977 and 1979 respectively with 14 goals, and for the last time in the 1980 First Division with 15 goals.
 In 1974, he had also scored 15 goals however, finished as the second top scorer with one less than Dilkusha's striker Golam Shahid Neelu.
 In 1975, Salahuddin scored 18 goals for runners-up, Abahani.
 In 1978, during an injury hit season, he scored 8 goals in 7 games.
 He was also lethal in continental competition, scoring a brace against Afghanistan in the Aga Khan Gold Cup in 1979.